troy-lab/pipeline/index.md

 ```
 Note that if you did not place your repository in "$HOME/pipeline", you will need to adjust the path "~/pipeline/model" accordingly.

-If your .csv file is not named "input.csv", you will need to edit line 371 of model_pipeline.py accordingly.

 If you wish to change the name of the output.csv file, edit the last line of model_pipeline.py

 ```markdown